kiboschool/course-frontend-web-dev/src/lessons/javascript-review.md

 # JavaScript Review

+**Welcome to Week 1: Javascript Intro**

-Welcome to the JavaScript review course!
+Welcome to the JavaScript  Intro week!
 This course is designed to help you solidify your Front end knowledge, with a focus on core JavaScript language.

 On this week you'll start with a deep dive into the basic principles of JavaScript: variables, conditionals, loops, functions, and complex data structures.